bdmendes/camel/README.md

 [Chess programming](https://www.chessprogramming.org/Main_Page) is a vast topic, and Camel is far from being a complete engine.
 It has great room for improvement, both in terms of search algorithms and move generation performance.
 If you are interested in chess programming, I encourage you to read the links above, and contribute to this project.

+## What can I do with it?

+Camel is licensed under the [GNU General Public License v3.0](./LICENSE).
+You can use it for any purpose, including commercial use, provided you always include the license and the source code.

+## Credits

+- [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): a great resource for chess programming.
+- [Stockfish](https://stockfishchess.org/): the gold standard of chess engines, for sure.
+- [Sunfish](https://github.com/thomasahle/sunfish): an interesting, small chess engine with the fundamentals done right.

 ## Why Camel?

 Camel likes to play active chess.
 It does grunt sometimes when it loses, though.